 Let's apply the same logic to the sticky mat.

-Is it beneficial? or is stopping you from building the strength you need for a strong foundation?
+Is it beneficial? or is stopping you from building the strength you need?

 This is not the first time this has been pointed out.